arturfil/youtube-api/README.md

 After clonning it you will have to run an instance of mongod

-Lastly, make sure you have a .env file with name of the database, a secret key and a port like so:
+Make sure you have a .env file with name of the database, a secret key and a port like so:

 DATABASE=mongodb://localhost/database_name <br/>
 JWT_SECRET=anywordsScrambled <br/>